Top 9 Uses of Augmented Reality in Manufacturing [2023 Edition]

 One of the main reasons for this growth is the early adoption of AR during COVID19.
-The new normal skyrocketed the demands of remote assistance, training, and real-time resolutions of downtimes and other issues an enterprise face.
+The new normal skyrocketed the demands of remote assistance, training, and real-time resolutions of unplanned downtimes and other issues an enterprise faces.
 Today, training, educating, and providing real-time assistance and smart workflows to remote workers is a requirement and not just a value add-on.
 Of course, only some enterprises interested in AR have adopted it, but the interest in technology has only strengthened even as the pandemic begins to subside.

 Every second, a new company associates itself with this technology and adapts AR to provide the best resources, manuals, and training to its workforce.
 Manufacturing is no different!

 Top 9 Use Cases of Augmented Reality in Manufacturing

 Augmented Reality (AR) has numerous use cases in the manufacturing industry.
 Below are the top 9 augmented reality industrial applications:

 Field Service Technician Support

 Problem: The Field Technician often arrives on-site to discover they will be used as additional support to complete a task.
 However, they sometimes need prior knowledge, experience, or preparation to complete a task.
 Not only is sending a technician costly, but it will also negatively affect an enterprise’s image if they cannot troubleshoot an issue.